benchristelcom/benchristelcom.github.io/log.md

 -->

+## August 25, 2024: Christopher Alexander essay migrated from Substack

+Earlier this year I wrote a serial essay about how Christopher Alexander's work applies to software.
+I just finished copying it from my Substack newsletter to this site.
+You can [read the whole thing here](/posts/alexandrian-software).

 ## August 24, 2024: Just say no to Chronos

 I've released a couple improvements to the tools I use to build this website.
 Those tools are: